syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 The Spreadsheet provides support to create a copy of an existing worksheet.
 You can dynamically copy a worksheet by using one of the following ways,

-* Right clicking on the worksheet in the sheet tab that you have to copy and then click Move or Copy in the context menu.
-Then check the "Create a copy" checkbox in the "Move or Copy" dialog.
+* Right clicking on the worksheet in the sheet tab and then click Move or Copy in the context menu.
+Check the “Create a copy” checkbox in the “Move or Copy” dialog.
 * Copy an existing worksheet using [`copySheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:copysheet "copySheet") method.

 The following code example describes the above behavior.